gregberge/svgr/README.md

 `true`  | `--no-prettier` | `prettier: <bool>`

 ### Expand props
-Expand props, so all properties given to component will be forwarded on SVG tag.
+All properties given to component will be forwarded on SVG tag.

 Default | CLI Override | API Override
 --------|--------------|-------------